FlorianNoeverGOB/react-bc/README.md

     ```javascript
     ALHelper.makeFunctionAccessible(someGlobalFunction);
     ```
-4. In the ControlAddIn of your BC Project, define the Function (Note that first letter is capital):
+4. In the ControlAddIn of your BC Project, define the Function *(Note that first letter is capital)*:
     ```c#
     controladdin "PTE ReactBC"
     {
-        Scripts = '.scripts/react-bc.bundle.js';
+        Scripts = './addins/react-bc.bundle.js';

         procedure SomeGlobalFunction();
     }